Employer Information Sessions

 - Handshake: Upcoming events, including employer information sessions, can be found on the homepage when you log in.
 For a more detailed search, use the “Calendar” tab.

 Please note that on-campus recruiting and associated events are only open to Princeton University students.

 Please note that Princeton University is committed to diversity, equity and inclusivity in all hiring and employment practices.
 All employment professionals wishing to recruit on-campus or post positions are required to work within a framework of professionally accepted recruiting, interviewing and selection techniques and guidelines.
 This includes the recruiting and offer policies set forth by The Office of Career Services, the Nondiscrimination Policy of Princeton University, the NACE Principles for Professional Practice(link is external) and the United States Department of Labor FLSA Guidelines (as it relates to paid vs. unpaid internships).
-If you have a concern about an interaction you have had with an employer, please contact Olga Hancock, senior associate director of employer & alumni engagement & outreach at email@example.com.
+If you have a concern about an interaction you have had with an employer, please contact please contact Satomi Chudasama, associate director, employer engagement and recruiting, at email@example.com.